jymchng/python-newtype-dev/docs/user-guide/type-wrapping.md

 # Type Wrapping

-Type wrapping is a fundamental concept in Python NewType that allows you to create enhanced versions of existing types with additional functionality.
+Type wrapping is a fundamental concept in python-newtype that allows you to create enhanced versions of existing types with additional functionality.

 ## Basic Type Wrapping